 Hair styling wax

-Rub a bit of coconut oil through your hair to style it or make a homemade natural hair wax combining coconut oil, candelilla wax (a vegan beeswax alternative) shea butter and jojoba oil.
+Rub a bit of coconut oil through your hair to style it or make a homemade natural hair pomade combining coconut oil, candelilla wax (a vegan beeswax alternative) shea butter and jojoba oil.

 Better for your hair and the environment and much cheaper!